Is Kriti Sanon Affected By Comparisons Between 'Panipat' And 'Bajirao Mastani'? Actress Opens Up

 Speaking about it, Kriti said, "Priyanka had seen my video where I was dancing on Coca Cola [Luka Chuppi song] in my vanity van, dressed as Parvatibai.
 It resonated with her.
 She said, ‘It reminded me of myself because whenever I would be off the set, I was no longer Kashibai.
 I would slip into my character again when I was on the set.'
 We had a fun, informal conversation."

-The historical film helmed by Ashutosh Gowariker, is based on the 'Third Battle Of Panipat'.
-The magnus opus has an ensemble cast which includes Arjun Kapoor, Kriti Sanon, Sanjay Dutt, Mohnish Bahl, Padmini Kolhapure and a cameo by Zeenat Aman.
+The historical film helmed by Ashutosh Gowariker, is based on the 'Third Battle of Panipat'.
+The magnum opus has an ensemble cast which includes Arjun Kapoor, Kriti Sanon, Sanjay Dutt, Mohnish Bahl, Padmini Kolhapure and a cameo by Zeenat Aman.
 The film is slated to release on December 6, 2019.

 ALSO READ: Arjun Kapoor Hits Back At 'Panipat' Memes: These Trolls Need A 'Jadoo Ki Jhappi'